AbFarid/prog.ua/index.md

 ## About

-This repository contains the result pages for class- and homework tasks of the **prog.ua** web dev course.
+This repository contains the result pages of class- and homework tasks of the **prog.ua Front-end Start** (group 28) course.
 For the most part, the pages are trash, except a few neat ones.
 Content is mostly in Russian.
-Keeping these for no reason other than sentimental *value*.
+Keeping these for no reason other than *sentimental value*.

 Links marked with a ★ are the ones more or less worth checking out.